jackmoore/colorbox/README.md

 ## Changelog:

+### Version 1.3.31 - 2013/1/28

+* Fixed a size-calculation bug introduced in the previous commit.

 ### Version 1.3.30 - 2013/1/25

 * Delayed border-width calculations until after opening, to avoid a bug in FF when using ColorBox in a hidden iframe.